 Then, on transfer deadline day, the two clubs came to an agreement to move the player, with Arsenal receiving $6.5 million plus William Gallas in exchange for the want-away fullback.
 Cole later revealed that the Gunners did offer him a longer contract to stay, but did not meet his wage demands.

-Especially if the club that offers it is the one you have supported you entire life.
+Especially if the club that offers it is the one you have supported your entire life.

-So, Cashley Cole makes the list at number one for being the biggest traitor in Arsenal’s storied history.
+So, Cashley Cole makes the list at number one for being the biggest Arsenal traitor in history.